4TH STREET AND 88TH STREET NE CORRIDOR IMPROVEMENTS PROJECT

 Environmental Documentation Status

-Ways to Learn More About the Project and it’s Potential Impacts
+Ways to Learn More About the Project and Potential Impacts

 Listen as we walk you through a 15-minute slide show that provides an overview of the project and the findings of the environmental assessment.